 Douglas fir in warm colors has been used inside throughout to conserve the original, inviting-cozy ambiance of the home.

-A single open space for the dinning and living room has been created at the main level by removing the wall under the sloping rafters.
+A single open space for the dining and living room has been created at the main level by removing the wall under the sloping rafters.

-A sinuous curving staircase described by Edgar Papazian as “smallest code-compliant spiral stair” sculpts the interior space in its way towards the basement level.
-In here one discovers the bedrooms, the family living-room and an utility room.
-In the attempt to keep the costs down the floors use re-purposed locally sourced wood.
+A sinuous curving staircase described by Edgar Papazian as the “smallest code-compliant spiral stair” sculpts the interior space on its way toward the basement level.
+Here one discovers the bedrooms, the family living room, and a utility room.
+In an attempt to keep the costs down the floors use re-purposed locally sourced wood.